 The easiest route for an American entrepreneur to set up a business and move to the Netherlands could be the DAFT (Dutch-American Friendship Treaty) agreement.
 This allows U.S. citizens to start, own, and operate a business in the Netherlands with minimal red tape.
 It’s generally easier to secure than other visa types like the start-up or self-employed visas.
 However, you’ll need a solid business plan and sufficient funds to support yourself.

 Initially, the permit is valid for 2 years, allowing the U.S. citizen to establish or buy a business in a Dutch city and operate as a self-employed entrepreneur.
-If the business proves successful, the visa can be extended for an additional three years.
+If the business proves successful, the visa can be extended for an additional five years.
 After a total of five years, the visa holder may be eligible to apply for permanent residency, provided specific conditions are met.

 The most important requirement is a solid business plan.
-The main conditions for the DAFT application are that you invest EUR 4500 (meaning you need to have this available during the first year of your stay.
+The main conditions for the DAFT application are that you invest EUR 4,500 (meaning you need to have this available during the first year of your stay).
 This amount is typically added as nominal share capital in case of a LLC/BV.

 We can help you submit the DAFT application.
-You can read more in our dedicated guide on the DAFT treaty or Contact us if you have any questions.
+You can read more in our dedicated guide on the DAFT treaty or contact us if you have any questions.

 Tax incentives